 A survey of printmaking materials and processes (relief, intaglio, screen process and lithography) with emphasis on the visual quality of the work produced.
 Prerequisites: ART 1003, 1013, or permission of instructor.
-Spring.
+Spring of even-numbered years.

 2123 Design II

 A continued study of the elements and principles of design in practice and theory with a focus on Color Theory.
 Prerequisites: Art 1003, 1013.
 Spring